FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Methods

-\paragraph{Stage 3: Project-specific domain adaptation.} This ensures that \textsc{Flowr.root} can bridge the gap between large-scale, noisy public data and small-scale, high-quality, in-assay data, producing distributions that align with specific discovery campaigns.
-Different domain adaptation strategies are used to fine-tune and steer the pre-trained \textsc{Flowr.root} model: \begin{itemize} \item \textbf{Inference-time scaling and property steering:} Importance sampling and path reweighting guide the model toward desired properties such as affinity, ADME/T, or synthetic accessibility. \item \textbf{Direct preference alignment:} The model is fine-tuned with project-specific preferences, such as avoiding known liability motifs or penalizing activity cliffs (future work). \item \textbf{Standard fine-tuning:} Parameter-efficient fine-tuning, with the freezing of non-critical modules, helps avoid catastrophic forgetting while aligning the model to project-specific structure-activity modes. \end{itemize}
+\paragraph{Stage 3: Project-specific domain adaptation.} This ensures that \textsc{Flowr.root} can bridge the gap between large-scale, noisy public data and small-scale, high-quality, dense in-assay data, producing distributions that align with specific discovery campaigns.
+Different domain adaptation strategies are used to finetune and steer the pre-trained \textsc{Flowr.root} model: \begin{itemize} \item \textbf{Inference-time scaling and property steering:} Importance sampling and path reweighting guide the model toward desired properties such as affinity, ADME/T, or synthetic accessibility. \item \textbf{Direct preference alignment:} The model is finetuned with project-specific preferences, such as avoiding known liability motifs or penalizing activity cliffs (future work). \item \textbf{Finetuning:} Parameter-efficient finetuning, namely Low-Rank Adapation (LoRA)~\cite{hu2022lora}, helps avoid catastrophic forgetting while aligning the model to project-specific structure-activity modes. \end{itemize}